Travel Trends

 The government wants to keep the prices of the commodities in check and it is working on it.
 It will be possible after the mutual endeavor of central and state government.

 The new structure of GST In India will bring a wave of relief to the consumers who are facing inflation, as announced by the government.
-This single tax
+This single tax is expected to reduce prices of essential commodities.

 Mass Awareness